Realizing the analytic surgery group of Higson and Roe geometrically, Part III: Higher invariants: Delocalized Chern characters

 where the vertical arrows are induced by the inclusion $\mathcal{A}(\Gamma)\subseteq C^*_r(\Gamma)$.
 If the induced mapping $K_*^{geo}(pt;\mathcal{A}(\Gamma))\to K_*^{geo}(pt;C^*_r(\Gamma))$ is an isomorphism; we call such a subalgebra a $K$-smooth algebra.
 Examples of $K$-smooth algebra include dense smooth subalgebras and Banach algebra completions $\mathcal{A}(\Gamma)$ such that $K_*(\mathcal{A}(\Gamma))\to K_*(C^*_r(\Gamma))$ is an isomorphism, see \cite[Appendix]{paperI}.
 It follows from the five Lemma that for a $K$-smooth subalgebra $\mathcal{A}(\Gamma)\subseteq C^*_r(\Gamma)$, the inclusion mapping induces an isomorphism $\mathcal{S}^{geo}_{*}(B\Gamma;\mathcal{A}(\Gamma))\cong \mathcal{S}^{geo}_{*}(B\Gamma;C^*_r(\Gamma))$; which after composing with $\lambda_{an}^{-1}$ produces a delocalized Chern character on the analytic surgery group. \\

 Assume that $\Gamma$ is a group of polynomial growth or hyperbolic.
-We consider the Schwartz algebra $\mathcal{S}(\Gamma)$ which since $\Gamma$ has property $(RD)$ is a dense smooth subalgebra of $C^*_r(\Gamma)$.
+We consider the Schwartz algebra $\mathcal{S}(\Gamma)$ which since $\Gamma$ has property $(RD)$ (see \cite{Haa} for more on Property $(RD)$) is a dense smooth subalgebra of $C^*_r(\Gamma)$.
 By the argument above, there is a delocalized Chern character

 The reader is directed to Proposition \ref{rddel} for notation.

 Recalling the notations of Subsection \ref{secttwoone}, we let $(W,\Xi,f)$ be a decorated cycle for $\mathcal{S}_*^{geo}(X;\mathcal{S}(\Gamma))$.
 We can assume that the choice of Dirac operators contained in $\Xi$ is defined from a choice of connections $\nabla_\xi$ on $\xi$ and also that all the trivializing operators are induced from trivializing operators with coefficients in $\mathcal{S}(\Gamma)$, see \cite[Proposition 2.10]{LPGAFA}.
 Following \cite{lotthighereta, PS} we define the delocalized $\rho$-invariant of $(W,\Xi,f)$ by